tdoaty/cssi-prework-python-variable-assignment-lab/README.md

 ```

 To solve this test failure, create a local variable `greeting` in the `variable.py` file.
 Set `greeting` equal to the string `"Hello World"`.
-Run `learn` to see if you did this correctly.
+Run `python variable_test.py` to see if you did this correctly.